octdobre/containers/docker/Overview.md

 ### Images

-A Docker:registered: image is like a zip file that contains an operating system and a single executable ready to be run.
+A Docker image is like a zip file that contains an operating system and a single executable ready to be run.

 :point_right: :link: [Docker Images](Images.md) 'Docker images')

 ### Containers

-A Docker:registered: container is a running version of an image.
+A Docker container is a running version of an image.

 Creating a container is similar to a process.
-Multiple processes can be started from a single executable file and multiple containers can be created from a single Docker:registered: image.
+Multiple processes can be started from a single executable file and multiple containers can be created from a single Docker image.

 :point_right: :link: [Docker containers](Containers.md] 'Docker containers')

 ### Volumes

 A Volume is like a USB Stick.
-In this case Volumes can be mounted in Docker:registered: containers in case the processes living in the containers need to interact with the files in the volumes.
+In this case Volumes can be mounted in Docker containers in case the processes living in the containers need to interact with the files in the volumes.

 :point_right: :link: [Docker volumes](Containers.md] 'Docker volumes')